 - Portrayal in a false light.

-The victim of an invasion of privacy may bring a lawsuit for one or more of these claims against the person or entity that engaged in the wrongdoing.
-If successful, the plaintiff may obtain money damages.
+As a victim of invasion of privacy, you may bring one or more of these claims against the person or entity that wronged you.
+If successful, you may win money damages.

 Common defenses to “invasion of privacy” claims in Nevada include:

-- The defendant revealed truths that were not privileged (note this defense does not apply to public disclosure of private facts),
+- The defendant revealed truths that were not privileged (this defense does not apply to public disclosure of private facts),

-- The victim consented to the invasion of privacy, and the defendant’s intrusion did not exceed the scope of this consent, or
+- You consented to the invasion of privacy, and the defendant’s intrusion did not exceed the scope of this consent, or

-- The defendant was privileged to invade the victim’s privacy.
+- The defendant was privileged to invade your privacy.

-A person may sue for “intrusion upon seclusion” if any aspect of his/her life that he/she reasonably expected would not be intruded upon was violated.
-Common examples of this cause of action include wire-tapping the plaintiff’s phone or putting hidden cameras in the plaintiff’s residence.
+You may sue for “intrusion upon seclusion” if any aspect of your life that you reasonably expected would not be intruded upon was violated.
+An example is wiretapping your phone or putting hidden cameras in your residence.

-In order to establish a claim for intrusion upon seclusion, the plaintiff must prove the following elements:
+To establish a claim for intrusion upon seclusion, you must prove the following elements:

-- The defendant intentionally intruded into the plaintiff’s privacy,
+- The defendant intentionally intruded into your privacy,

 - The intrusion (which can be physical or nonphysical) would be considered highly offensive to a reasonable person,

-- The defendant’s conduct was the actual or proximate cause of the plaintiff’s privacy being violated, and
+- The defendant’s conduct was the actual or proximate cause of your privacy being violated, and

-- The intrusion was the actual or proximate cause of the plaintiff suffering some measure of harm.
+- The intrusion was the actual or proximate cause of you suffering some measure of harm.

-Note that the defendant’s motive is irrelevant; therefore, a defendant may be liable for intrusion upon seclusion even if he/she had no intention to offend the plaintiff.
+Note that the defendant’s motive is irrelevant.
+They can be liable even if they had no intention to offend you.

-Also note that the plaintiff does not need to show that he/she underwent any pecuniary (financial) loss; emotional distress and mental anguish are sufficient damages to justify an intrusion upon seclusion suit.2
+Also, you do not need to show that you lost any money.
+Emotional distress and mental anguish are sufficient damages to justify an intrusion upon seclusion suit.2

-Damages for the appropriation of likeness or identity are measured by the plaintiff’s stature, which in turn is determined by the general public.
-For most plaintiffs, both emotional harm and general damages are recoverable.3
+Damages for the appropriation of likeness or identity are measured by your stature.
+In most cases, you can recover damages for both emotional harm and economic damages.3

-In order for a plaintiff to prevail on a cause of action for “public disclosure of private facts,” the plaintiff must prove the following:
+For you to prevail on a cause of action for “public disclosure of private facts,” you must prove the following:

-- The defendant made a disclosure of facts about the plaintiff’s private life;
+- The defendant made a disclosure of facts about your private life;

 - This disclosure is considered highly offensive to a reasonable person;